-The Library collections feature over 75,000 print books and approximately 35,000 electronic books.
-Through GALILEO, the statewide virtual library initiative, and the Library's own subscriptions, users have access to nearly 200 databases of academic content online.
+The Library collections feature over 105,000 print volumes and access to approximately 455,000 electronic books.
+Through GALILEO, the statewide virtual library initiative, and the Library's own subscriptions, users have access to nearly 260 databases of academic content online.
 Clayton State students and faculty may also borrow from other libraries via Interlibrary Loan and the statewide service, GIL Express.
 This results in boundless access to information needed to succeed at Clayton State.